THIS is the story behind how I developed an effective, motivating and personalised interval session, which is the perfect booster for VO2 max.

 I’ve spent time focusing on the most decisive moments during races; for example, the moment when you try to shake off your nearest challengers.

-Based on my analysis and research, I’ve developed a unique training method that will dramatically boost your VO2 max.
+Based on my analysis and research, I’ve developed a unique training method that will dramatically boost your VO2 max (Wikipedia: What is VO2 max).
 And I’ve been using this new interval training session during the last year with great success.

 This is the first time I have shared this exclusive information, so you could say this is a world premiere…